David A. Steinberg

-David A. Steinberg (born 1970) is the founder and chief executive officer of Zeta Global, one of multiple successful companies that he has founded.
-Zeta Global is a big-data and artificial intelligence driven marketing company that integrates data, technology, and marketing technology, aiming to help brands acquire, grow and retain customers.

-Steinberg is a serial entrepreneur, one of few who have built multiple companies that are worth $1 Billion dollars, and do more than $100 Million in annual sales.
-His net worth has been estimated at $750 Million Dollars.
+David A. Steinberg (born 1969) is the founder and chief executive officer of Zeta Global.
+Steinberg is a serial entrepreneur, one of few who have built multiple companies that are worth $1 billion dollars, and do more than $100 million in annual sales.
+His net worth has been estimated at over a hundred dollars.
 Steinberg also serves as chairman and co-founder of On Demand Pharma and Caivis Investment corporation.

-Early life

 Career

 In 1993, David Steinberg founded Sterling Cellular, Inc. in the basement of his house in Bethesda, Maryland with the use of credit cards and a parental loan.
 Sterling Cellular grossed $1.3 million in sales in its first year in business.
 It was a business that sold cellular phones.
 Sterling offered free, timed delivery and a warranty/repair program and a free loaner phone program from its third month.
 By 1997 Sterling Cellular grew to 12 retail locations and $22 million in sales.

 In 1999, Steinberg broke up Sterling Cellular by selling off the retail chain and telemarketing operations of Sterling Cellular and founding Inphonic.
 Over a seven-year period, Inphonic grew into the largest seller of new cell phones on the internet with over $300 million in revenue.
 As the public face for Inphonic, he was praised for creating and growing the online business that dominates online sales for cell phones.

-When the financial crisis of 2007–2010 began in 2007 with the credit squeeze on all companies, Inphonic suffered.
+When the 2008 financial crisis began, Inphonic suffered.
 In November 2007, after Steinberg resigned as CEO and chairman of the board, InPhonic filed a Chapter 11 petition in the United States Bankruptcy Court for the District of Delaware.
 In December, InPhonic was acquired by Versa Capital Management and relaunched as Simplexity.